albertknows/albert_on_data/content/pages/about.md

   Favorite Show: Regular Show

-  Shoutout to my brother Jason, wouldn't be here today without him.
+  Shoutout to my brother Jason aka the real Jimothy.

 This site is mainly just to document my life and keep as an online journal.
 About the same price of owning a journal (10 bucks for custom domain name) with endless possibilities.